 Ambulatory BP monitoring may also be suitable in other situations, such as for:

-The technique most commonly used for evaluating the results of ABPM is to average a person’s systolic and diastolic blood pressures for a full 24 hour period, and also for the hours that the person is awake and asleep.
+The technique most commonly used for evaluating the results of ABPM is to average a person’s systolic and diastolic blood pressures for a full 24-hour period, and also for the hours that the person is awake and asleep.

 Hypertension is generally diagnosed if the average blood pressure exceeds one of the following values: